renatocaval/akka-persistence-couchbase/docs/src/main/paradox/snapshots.md

 ## Configuration
-For setting up the project to use the plugin, and preparing the couchbase bucket, see [Getting Started](getting-started.md), especially note the required index.
+For setting up the project to use the plugin, and preparing the couchbase bucket, see @ref:[Getting Started](getting-started.md), especially note the required index.

 The snapshot plugin can then be enabled with the following configuration